Create a Website Account - Manage notification subscriptions, save form progress and more.

 Show All Answers

-The Commission holds public hearings twice a month on the second and fourth Wednesdays to review applications.
-Public Hearings start at 9 am, usually in the large meeting room located in the Town Annex building at 261 George Ryder Road.
+The Commission holds public hearings three times a month on the first, second and fourth Wednesdays to review applications.
+Public Hearings start at 1 pm, in the large meeting room located in the Town Annex building at 261 George Ryder Road.

 The Commission is a board of 7 volunteers who are citizens of the Town of Chatham and who are appointed by the Select Board for a three-year term.